ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 IPv4 format preservation (maintaining IPv4 addresses as IPv4 rather than mapping them to IPv6) is not specified in this document and is generally discouraged due to the limited 32-bit address space, which significantly reduces encryption security.

 If IPv4 format preservation is absolutely required despite the security limitations, implementers SHOULD use one of the following approaches:
-- A 32-bit block cipher that operates only on the IPv4 portion while preserving the format
+- A 32-bit block cipher
 - A Format-Preserving Encryption (FPE) mode as specified in {{NIST-SP-800-38G}}

 # Non-Deterministic Encryption {#non-deterministic-encryption}